Dragon267/ast-builder/README.md

 # lexer-building-tool

-This is a tool, which helps creating lexers.
+This is a template of a lexer.